Ernest Manning: Development of oil sands

 In 1945 the Abasand plant again burned down; this time, it was not rebuilt.
 The huge discoveries of conventional oil at Leduc and Redwater cast even more doubt upon the development of the oil sands because of the difficulty in accessing and processing the bitumen and the numerous technical problems.
 Manning, however, was not dissuaded since he was convinced that the oil sands would grant the province incredible wealth.
-He even went so far as to convince the entire Alberta Legislature to visit the Bitumount plant in 1949 since he believed thag it would agree to continue development after it had witnessed the success in separating the oil sands.
+He even went so far as to convince the entire Alberta Legislature to visit the Bitumount plant in 1949 since he believed that they would agree to continue development after it had witnessed the success in separating the oil sands.
 Manning also commissioned a petroleum engineer by the name of Sidney Robert Blair to prepare a report on the economic feasibility of the separation process.
 With Pew's support, Sun Oil's majority-owned subsidiary, Great Canadian Oil Sands (GCOS), filed an application for a commercial oil sands project in Canada in 1962, the first-ever constructed.

 At the opening ceremonies for the Great Canadian Oil Sands plant, Pew repeated Manning's belief of the need for the oil sands.
 Telling his audience, "No nation can long be secure in this atomic age unless it be amply supplied with petroleum....
 It is the considered opinion of our group that if the North American continent is to produce the oil to meet its requirements in the years ahead, oil from the Athabasca area must of necessity play an important role."

-Adopton of Albertan flag
+Adoption of Alberta flag

 Around the time of the upcoming centennial celebration of Canadian Confederation, petitions were submitted in November 1966 to Manning by the Social Credit Women's Auxiliaries of the Alberta Social Credit League to give Alberta its own unique flag.
 The flag was designed and approved as the official provincial flag by the Alberta legislature on June 1, 1968.